nishishah05/CampusQuest-An-IITGN-inspired-Gridworld/README.md

 Before training, you can "teach" it by playing yourself!
 1. Use the **Arrow Keys** on your keyboard or the **Blue Buttons** on the screen.
 2. Guide the backpack from the Hostel to AB10.
-3.  **Tip:** Avoid the 2D Cafe (🍵) and Tea Post (☕) as they give negative rewards.
-Visit the Library (📚) for bonus points!
-4.  *Note: Every path you complete manually is saved and used to jump-start the AI's training.*
+3.  *Note: Every path you complete manually is saved and used to jump-start the AI's training.*

 ### Step 2: Training
 Choose one of the three Reinforcement Learning algorithms to solve the maze automatically.